jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 into web and mobile applications (page 19).
 At the same time, security teams are facing insidious new threats.
 Two of the

-**Figure 2:** Percentages compromised by at least one successful attack and by six or more successful attacks.
+![Figure 2: Percentages compromised by at least one successful attack and by six or more successful attacks.]

-*   A line graph showing the percentage of organizations experiencing at least one successful attack and six or more successful attacks from 2014 to 2022.
-The percentage of organizations experiencing at least one successful attack has increased from 61.9% in 2014 to 85.3% in 2022.
-The percentage of organizations experiencing six or more successful attacks has increased from 16.2% in 2014 to 40.7% in 2022.

 >“A short summary of the cybersecurity landscape over the past year: gale-force